startling/cytoplasm-site/_tutorial/index.html.markdown

 (You'll probably get some errors the first time, namely that Python doesn't have libraries called yaml or markdown.
 Pip has you covered here: `pip install pyyaml markdown`.
 These aren't required by Cytoplasm because they aren't strictly necessary; they're used by the blog controller and the markdown interpreter in your `_config.py`, to be precise.
 There should probably be some kind of mechanism for this...)

-If you want to test your new site, `cd` into `_build` and use `python -m SimpleHTTPServer 8080` if you're using Python 2.x or `python -m http.server 8080` if you use Python 3.
+If you want to test your new site, use `cytoplasm serve`.
 While that's running, you can go to <http://localhost:8080/blog> and see your glorious content framed in half-assed HTML.
+Even more useful is `cytoplasm serve -r`, which will automatically rebuild your site whenever you make a change to a source file.

 So what's happening here?